eraygundogmus/trello-app/README.md

 Don't forget to add focus on text input \
 todos: \
 1 : add details on popups, add members,tags etc. in a todo details (update initialState well-matched for this) DONE \
-2 : style everything DONE
+2 : style everything PROCESS

 Notes for style : \
  create forms DONE \